Inbibo/adonisfx_docs/docs/faq.md

 #### How can I change the port number of my licensing server?
 Change the server `port` number in the `TurboFloatServer-config.xml` before running the server.

-#### I want to know more about how leases are dropped, how can I see the notifications in my server, etc.
+#### I want to know more about how leases are dropped, how can I see the notifications in my server?
 You can find and modify when leases are dropped inside of the `TurboFloatServer-config.xml` file.
 In there you can also specify where to store the log file and with which verbosity it will write to it.
 For more information visit the [licensing](licensing.md#licensing) page or [https://wyday.com/limelm/help/turbofloat-server/](https://wyday.com/limelm/help/turbofloat-server/).

 #### I can't connect to my licensing server for floating licensing.
 What should I do?
 Make sure that your firewall configuration allows the connection and try using the `ping` command to check the connectivity.
+If the connection is valid but AdonisFX can't load, please contact support.

 #### Can I activate the floating licensing server offline?
 Yes.
 However, it will require you to purchase a lifetime license as this is not supported with monthly licenses.
 For more information about offline activation visit the [licensing](licensing.md#licensing) page.